Frink Gets Testy

 "Frink Gets Testy" is the eleventh episode of the twenty-ninth season of the American animated television series The Simpsons, and the 629th episode of the series overall.
+The episode was directed by Chris Clements and written by Dan Vebber.
 It aired in the United States on Fox on January 14, 2018.

+In this episode, Professor Frink devises a test to find who is worthy to accompany Mr. Burns on his doomsday ark.
+Valerie Harper and Maurice LaMarche guest starred.
+The episode received mixed reviews.